Frankfurter Neue Presse

-The Frankfurter Neue Presse (FNP) is a German daily newspaper, based in Frankfurt am Main and focused on local and regional topics.
+The Frankfurter Neue Presse (FNP; "Frankfurt New Press") is a German daily newspaper based in Frankfurt am Main and focused on local and regional topics.

 History

 The FNP was founded on 15 April 1946 under a license of the American military government.
 It was license No. 32 in the US zone, given to Hugo Stenzel and August Heinrich Berning.

 From 20 Januar 1949, Stenzel was the only publisher until his death on 20 July 1964.
 He was succeeded by Werner Wirthle, followed from 1991 to March 2007 by Volker W. Grams, from 1 April 2007 by Hans Homrighausen, and from March 2015 by Oliver Rohloff.

 In 1946 the goals were defined: "Für Völkerversöhnung, religiöse Toleranz, sozialen Fortschritt und Politik einer breiten positiven Mitte.
 Gegen Nationalismus.
 Für Demokratie, gegen verderbliche Vorurteile, für kulturellen Neubau aus echten Kräften und gegen die Zersetzung des Lebens" (For reconciliation among nations, religious tolerance, social progress and politics of a large positive center.
 Against nationalism.
 For democracy, against dangerous bias, for new cultural structures from authentic powers and against a subversion of life).